skolchin/gbr/README.md

 4. Convert X, Y stone coordinates to board positions

 There are some tuning parameters for each of the steps and they are to be adjusted for each particular board.
-After the tuning, the program performs quite well on a computer-generated boards.
+After the tuning, it performs quite well on a computer-generated boards.

-However, it was not tested on real board photos and I suppose it will require additional tuning to handle them.
+Also supported:

+* Saving adjusted parameters to JSON file, which is automatically loaded with the image

+* Saving recognized stone positions to JSON file (JGF extension)

+Changelog:

+24/07/2019: GUI rewritten: all code moved from main() to GbrGUI class

 TODO:

 - [x] Find some ways to deal with glare on the stones

+- [x] Allow to save recognized stone positions

 - [ ] Add stone reconcilation (detection of stones occupying the same position)